 President John F. Kennedy was at the forefront of the transformation of US foreign assistance.
 He understood that there was a need for development to be combined into a single organization to promote social and economic development abroad.
 The values that guide USAID are rooted in our nation’s commitment to doing the right thing.

-USAID’s model is also based off of the success of the Marshall Plan following World War II.
+The agency’s model is also based off of the success of the Marshall Plan following World War II.
 The Marshall Plan allowed countries to rebuild their infrastructure, strengthen their economies and stabilize.
 This plan led the United States’ recognition that International Aid needed to become a part of our foreign policy strategy.
 We realized that investing abroad would reduce poverty, and create new markets for US products.

 The precursors to USAID included a Mutual Security Agency, a Foreign Operations Administration, and an International Cooperation Administration.
 When USAID was signed into law in 1961, international development assistance opportunities grew tremendously, sparking what would become known as the “decade of development”.